1D 2D 3D Mind Framework & Quiz

 THE 1D 2D 3D MIND FRAMEWORK:

-The 1D mind is our most primal state of mind and driven by basic impulses and instincts.
-Committed to a singular mission—our survival—it directs our focus to the urgent and short-term.
-Ever on alert for threats—real and imagined—the 1D mind harbors the ‘fight or flight’ or stress response and emotional reactions such as anxiety and fear.
-It is guided by inputs from our senses, emotional reactions, and our past experiences.
-While the 1D mind is critical for survival, most of us tend to overuse it, falling prey to its weaknesses.
+The 1D mind is our most primal state of mind focused on a singular mission—our short-term survival.
+Ever on alert for threats—real or imagined—the 1D mind harbors the ‘fight or flight’ or stress response.
+It is guided by basic impulses, a sense of urgency, emotions, such as fear, and memories of past experiences.
+While the 1D mind is critical for survival, most of us tend to overuse it, falling into its traps.

 The 2D mind is the seat of our rational and analytical thinking capabilities—our intellect.
-It relies on data and tangible, measurable inputs to guide analysis and decisions.
-The 2D mind is responsible for much of our productivity and progress in the world.
-The 2D mind’s weakness is that it can lead to an over-reliance on data or analysis paralysis in solving complex challenges that require more creative and intuitive thinking.
-The 2D mind is also the seat of our ego, which tends to introduce judgment and binary (us vs. them) thinking into the mind.
+It gathers tangible data and information to guide its analyses and decisions.
+The 2D mind is responsible for much of our productivity in the world.
+Yet, it can lead us into analysis paralysis or an over-reliance on data.
+The 2D mind is also the seat of our ego, which harbors judgment and can easily lead to binary (us vs. them) thinking.

-The 3D mind is the source of our intuition, insights, and innovative and creative potential.
-It leads us to discover our passion, purpose and meaning and fosters compassion, empathy and connection.
-When we are in the 3D state, we lose track of time, place and self and experience deep inner calm, serenity and joy (i.e. being in flow or in the zone).
-The 3D mind is the catalyst for lasting change and the secret power of true leaders, visionaries, artists, innovators and change agents.
-Most of us use the 3D mind much less than possible.
+The 3D mind is the source of our intuition, insights, wisdom, and creative potential.
+It harbors our sense of meaning, purpose, and values and fosters compassion, empathy, and connection.
+In the 3D state, we lose track of time, place and self and experience deep inner calm and joy (i.e. being in flow or in the zone).
+The 3D mind is also the essence of our shared humanity and most of us use it much less than possible.

-One way to think about the three states of mind is with this simple analogy.
+We can understand the three states of mind with this simple analogy.
 Imagine you are visiting a new city:

-Being in the 1D mind is akin to driving a car through the city.
-It’s fast and efficient, yet what you learn is limited because you are confined to roads.
+Being in the 1D mind is like driving a car through the city.
+It’s fast and efficient, yet what we learn is limited because we are confined to roads.

-Being in the 2D mind is akin to being a pedestrian.
-You can wander in and out of shops and restaurants and talk to locals, gaining a deeper, more nuanced experience.
+Being in the 2D mind is like being a pedestrian.
+We can wander in and out of shops and restaurants and talk to locals to gain a deeper, more nuanced experience.

-Being in the 3D mind is akin to taking a helicopter ride.
-You gain a new perspective on the city, which an on-the-ground view cannot reveal.
+Being in the 3D mind is like taking a helicopter ride.
+We gain new, holistic perspectives on the city, which an on-the-ground view cannot reveal.